 GeneCards Summary for CRHR2 Gene

 CRHR2 (Corticotropin Releasing Hormone Receptor 2) is a Protein Coding gene.
+Diseases associated with CRHR2 include eating disorder.
 Among its related pathways are Signaling by GPCR and Activation of cAMP-Dependent PKA.
-GO annotations related to this gene include hormone activity and corticotrophin-releasing factor receptor activity.
+GO annotations related to this gene include G-protein coupled receptor activity and hormone activity.
 An important paralog of this gene is VIPR2.

 UniProtKB/Swiss-Prot for CRHR2 Gene

 G-protein coupled receptor for CRH (corticotropin-releasing factor), UCN (urocortin), UCN2 and UCN3.
 Has high affinity for UCN.
 Ligand binding causes a conformation change that triggers signaling via guanine nucleotide-binding proteins (G proteins) and down-stream effectors, such as adenylate cyclase.
 Promotes the activation of adenylate cyclase, leading to increased intracellular cAMP levels

 The corticotropin-releasing factor (CRF) 2 receptor is a member of the corticotropin-releasing factor family of G-protein-coupled receptors that also includes CRF1.
 Three functional splice variants have been identified for the mammalian CRF2 receptor; CRF2a, CRF2b and CRF2c.